Dural arteriovenous fistula: Embolization

 One approach used for treatment is embolization.
 A six-vessel angiogram is employed to determine the vascular supply to the fistula.
 Detachable coils, liquid embolic agents like NBCA, and onyx, or combinations of both are injected into the blood vessel to occlude the DAVF.
 Preoperative embolization can also be used to supplement surgery.

 Surgery

 DAVFs are also managed surgically.
 The operative approach varies depending on the location of the lesion.

 Stereotactic radiosurgery

 Stereotactic radiosurgery is used for obliterating DAVFs sometimes in conjunction with embolization or surgery, and is considered an important adjunct and sometimes a primary treatment method for non-aggressive DAVFs.
 Use of this method, however, is limited as obliteration occurs over the course of up to 2–3 years after the delivery of radiation.

 Epidemiology

 10–15% of intracranial AV malformations are DAVFs.
-There is a higher preponderance in females (61–66%), and typically patients are in their fourth or fifth generation of life.
+There is a higher preponderance in females (61–66%), and typically patients are in their fourth or fifth decade of life.
 DAVFs are rarer in children.